GoogleCloudPlatform/solutionbuilder-terraform-google-bigquery/tutorial.md

 Learn how to build and deploy your own proof of concept solution based on the deployed [Data warehouse with BigQuery](https://console.cloud.google.com/products/solutions/details/data-warehouse) Jump Start Solution and deploy it.
 You can customize the Jump Start Solution deployment by creating a copy of the source code.
 You can modify the infrastructure and application code as needed and redeploy the solution with the changes.

-To avoid conflicts, only one user should modify and deploy a solution in a single GCP project.
+To avoid conflicts, only one user should modify and deploy a solution in a single Google Cloud project.

 ## Open cloned repository as workspace